 There is a direct correlation between a productive culture and an organization’s capabilities and ability to execute on strategy.
 The workplace’s role in supporting the organizations’ core strategic ambitions, brand and culture is often overlooked.
 When designing a workplace strategy, organizations should not only support the existing culture, but help shape the development of the desired future culture.

 Choosing the right workplace strategy requires a shift in how IFM providers think about their workplace policies – they will increasingly need to view/analyze/look at a return on investment in terms of people rather than on reducing costs.
 A successful workplace strategy supports employees, as employees are an organizations’ most expensive and valuable assets.
 However, employee productivity and innovation are often unintentionally undermined by decisions made in real estate, workplace design, technology solutions and the like.

 IFM providers in combination with HR, IT and CRE functions will need greater collaboration to create innovative and high-performing organizations that place end-users at the center of the workplace experience and affect end-user behavior through change management and nudging.
 Workplace strategy focuses on how to utilize physical space and digital technologies more efficiently and effectively to support organizational goals and the people working to achieve them.
 Doing so can not only drive cost savings, but create environments where workers will love to come to work.
 Ultimately, the goal is to create and maintain workplaces that establish a virtuous cycle that attracts, empowers, and retains people closer to the organization.

-Sign up for my webinar on November 7th to learn about other challenges that service providers face in the transition to enabling end-user success.
+Watch now my webinar to learn about other challenges that service providers face in the transition to enabling end-user success.